-Note: Matchcode will function with multiple symbols; however, if Matchcode regardless of the user-defined configuration.

-Type is set to Sequential or if Triggering Mode is set to Continuous Read 1 matching the specific symbol in a variety of ways as defined in this section.
+Note: Matchcode will function with multiple symbols; however, if Matchcode Type is set to Sequential or if Triggering Mode is set to Continuous Read 1 Output, the Imager will behave as if Number of Symbols were set to 1, matching the specific symbol in a variety of ways as defined in this section.
 For example, a manufacturer might sort a product based on dates that are embedded in the symbol.